lutzbellmann/C64-Ballon/README.md

 The BASIC File can be directly edited in a simulator or on the Commodore 64 Computer.
 The Assembly file *.asm can be edited in Turbo Macro Pro Assembler.

+The "ballon_ASM.txt" file contains the readable menmonic of the assembler code.
+Can be used with cross assemblers for 6502.
+Depending on syntax convention of your cross assembler, changes may be needed.

 # Have fun!